beling/book-pl/src/ch11-01-writing-tests.md

 {{#rustdoc_include ../listings/ch11-writing-automated-tests/no-listing-08-guess-with-bug/src/lib.rs:here}}
 ```

-When we run the test in listing 11-8, it will fail:
+When we run the test in Listing 11-8, it will fail:

 ```console
 {{#include ../listings/ch11-writing-automated-tests/no-listing-08-guess-with-bug/output.txt}}